theochem/chemtools/doc/usr_doc_installation.rst

 See :ref:`Documentation Dependencies <usr_doc>` for the dependencies required for building the documentations.

 Python Dependencies
 ~~~~~~~~~~~~~~~~~~~

-To install the first seven dependecies (Python related dependencies):
+To install the first seven dependencies (Python related dependencies):

 * **Ubuntu Linux 16.04**